mwi079/purrfect/README.md

 ## Client

 A basic REACT front end to show dashboard information.
+To begin...

 cd/client